 Many students fail to realize this fact and instead choose to pursue nootropics or smart drugs to maximize their learning abilities.
 There are, of course, legitimate reasons to be taking modafinil online and other stimulants or wakefulness-promoting agents.
 But the modafinil vs. adrafinil as a learning tool debate can be overheard in many university halls.
 If students truly understood how to get the most out of their brains with nutrition, cognitive enhancers may not be as big of a problem as they are.

 Your brain is smaller than you think, on average only about 6 inches or 15 centimeters long.
 It is mainly composed of fat and water and surprisingly soft to the touch.

-The basic working unit of the brain is called a neuron.
+A neuron is the basic working unit of the brain.
 Neurons are what drives everything, from our ability to learn and think, to how we feel.
 To properly function, neurons need water and lots of it.
 They also require a good amount of protein, complex carbs, healthy fats and micronutrients (vitamins and minerals).
 These are all things which fuel the learning functions of the neurons.

 What Are Neurons